collabdotcloud/docs.collab.cloud/docs/help/events.md

 ## Some more information on the Highlights application

-As you can see, this new application has a lot to offer to make your communities even ,ore powerfull, it's loaded with new widgets, you have more flexibility on the layout of the community, and if you have a designer in your company, you can add custom stylesheets, to change the colors, backgrounds etc...
+As you can see, this new application has a lot to offer to make your communities even ,more powerfull, it's loaded with new widgets, you have more flexibility on the layout of the community, and if you have a designer in your company, you can add custom stylesheets, to change the colors, backgrounds etc...
 For more information see [here](https://docs.collab.cloud/admin/hc7/highlights/)

 In case of questions, do not hesitate to open a ticket in the support system and ask about this new feature.